d-bl/GroundForge/docs/help/Change-tiles.md

   * For the 3x3 tile you need the "offset" layout on the right, continue with the following steps.
 * Move the purple tile with the black arrows until you have proper diagonals.
 * Then move the green tile to get the diagonals together.
-* Moving the tiles together caused overlap, it confirmed the tiles arrived at their target This overlap can cause unexpected behaviour.
+* Moving the tiles together caused overlap, it confirmed the tiles arrived at their target.
+  This overlap can cause unexpected behaviour.
   Fix this by changing the bottom corners to "-" in the input field.
+  Note thate these stitches become faint.

 Subsequently, you will have to adjust what stitches to make at each grid position to get the original thread diagram.
 Use two browser windows, one with the old tile layout, one with the new tile layout.